kx-Huang/ChatGPT-on-WeChat/README.md

 ## 4. How to Contribute to this Project?

-You can raise some issues, fork this repo, commit your code, submit pull request, and after code review, we can merge your patch.
+You are more than welcome to raise some issues, fork this repo, commit your code and submit pull request.
+And after code review, we can merge your contribution.
 I'm really looking forward to develop more interesting features!

+Also, there're something in the to-do list for future enhancement:

+1. Chat with context:
+  - Keep track of every on-going conversation for each private chat or group chat
+  - Dynamic drop or summarize the history conversation sent throught API in case the token gets oversized
+  - Set time-out for a conversation when users stop chatting for a while
+2. More AI capability:
+  - Integrate OpenAI `DALL·E` model for AI image creation.
+Triggered by customized keyword (e.g. Hi bot, draw...)
+  - Integrate OpenAi `Whisper` model for speech recognition.
+Triggered by voice messages and do transcription or translation
+3. More flexible depolyment:
+  - Make deployment templates on other cloud platforms
+  - Optimize depolyment process to be more robust and compatible on different OS

 ## Thanks for your support!